our impact

 In the rush, we decided to stick to robust data to try to understand and analyse the uncertainty we were plunged into.

-“Our journalists are so knowledgeable that, at times like these, they have the same needs in their work to understand what is playing out as our readers do,” says Yann Guégan.
-This editorial work, combined with comments and requests for additions from certain subscribers, has led to the creation of a useful tool for a large number of readers — our own and those who were able to benefit from this content that was free on a one-off basis — but also for research purposes.
+This editorial work, combined with subscribers’ comments and requests for additions, has resulted in a useful tool for a large number of readers — our own and those who were able to benefit from this content that was free on a one-off basis — but also for research purposes.

 After the legislative elections, an unprecedented period began for the political ecosystem and Contexte’s Paris editorial team, and it looks set to continue: navigating a structurally unstable political landscape in the absence of an absolute majority in the National Assembly.